AlibabaCloudDocs/cfw/intl.en-US/Traffic Analysis/Outbound connections.md

 ![Outbound connection statistics](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/3997570061/p72797.png)

--   **Outbound Domains**: the total number of outbound domain names and the number of risky outbound domain names.
-You can click this section to view details about the outbound domain names.
+-   **Outbound Domains**: the total number of domain names and the number of risky domain names in outbound connections.
+You can click this section to view details about the domain names.
 -   **Outbound IP Addresses**: the total number of outbound IP addresses and the number of risky outbound IP addresses.
 You can click this section to view details about the outbound IP addresses.
 -   **Assets**: the total number of assets that initiate outbound connections and the number of risky assets.
 You can click this section to view details about the assets.
 -   **Protocol Analysis**: the analysis results of protocols used in outbound connections, including the total number of protocols and the proportion of outbound connections with unidentified protocols.
 You can click this section to view details about the protocols.